from £43 /night help Price for guests, Nights

-There is a shared grassed garden area to the rear of the property and plenty of available parking.
+There is a secluded outside seating area and plenty of available parking.
 Pets are welcome but must be able to climb stairs as the property is on the first floor.
 Also any pets must be able to get along with other dogs, cats and horses.

 The barn enjoys a very quiet rural location with 17 acres of land encompassing the property and acres of farmland surrounding its boundaries which can be explored on one of the many public footpaths.
 The local landscape is mostly made up of various arable crops and hop farming is also popular in the area along with the odd field of sheep.